 Competing for talent is not easy, especially in a tight labor market.
 To snag the most qualified candidates, employers must make a good impression.
 But some employers sabotage their recruiting efforts by breadcrumbing candidates.

 Breadcrumbing is when a hiring manager or recruiter strings along a job candidate.
 They give just enough to keep the candidate hanging on in hopes of getting the job.
-Note that breadcrumbing can also occur in romantic situations when one person strings along a potential partner, who sticks around, hoping for an official commitment.

 According to the Fairygodboss career site, these are three signs of breadcrumbing: